Weston Green School, Thames Ditton

 Not for: If you’re looking for a school with grand Gothic buildings, acres of space and dozens of playing fields on site, Weston Green is probably not it.
 It’s compact and bijou, using the suburban village site to its fullest.

 Dare to disagree?
-Head along to their open morning on Thurs 19 March, 9.30am, or book in for a personalised tour with the head teacher Sarah Evans.
+Head along to their virtual open morning on Thurs 26 March at 9.30am, or book in for a personalised tour with the head teacher Sarah Evans.

 Weston Green School, Weston Green Road, Thames Ditton KT7 0JN.
 Tel: 020 8398 2778.